In the good old times one bought a Sumeet mixer grinder and that was about it.

 5. Standardization of parts: Mixers offering unique jars or are non standard become a headache if one cannot procure spare parts in long term.

-My Recommendations :Caution Check products before purchasing !
+My Recommendations :Caution Check products before purchasing because quality is something that keeps changing. i cannot assure that!

 Butterfly Mixers : Well built mixers with great jars.
-Reccomend Ivory Plus, Rhino and Jet.
+Recommend Ivory Plus, Rhino.
+Ivory has the best fixed blade mid size jar i have used.

 Rico-MG-series : Very Compact , all steel and high speed 650 wt motor.